 Contrary to popular belief, trainers are well within their scope to assess how well other human beings move their bodies.
 We’re not taught to be movement detectives, but we should be.
 The only way to truly understand how well someone moves is to get hands-on with them, which is precisely what we do.

-At Motive Training, we use the Functional Range Assessment (FRA®) to assess how clients move on a joint-by-joint basis.
-We take the time to explore every joint from the neck to the toes.
+At Motive Training, we use the Functional Range Assessment (FRA®) to assess your movement on a joint-by-joint basis.
+We explore every joint from the neck to the toes.

-We look at how people can or cannot move certain joints to tell us where to begin training.
-For instance, if someone is flexible (i.e., they have an excellent capacity to move their joints) but is not mobile (i.e., they cannot control where their joints move), we know what to work on first and how.
+We look at how you can or cannot move certain joints to tell us where to begin training.
+For instance, if you are flexible (i.e., you have an excellent capacity to move your joints) but not mobile (i.e., you cannot control where your oints move), we know what to work on first and how.

 If someone comes in with pain that we can’t work with, we refer them to a clinic that can effectively diagnose and treat them within the FRC system.